-One of the most exciting aspects of any degree in Modern Languages is the opportunity to spend time abroad, perfecting your language skills through immersion and acquiring all manner of transferable skills.
+One of the most exciting elements of any degree in Modern Languages is the opportunity to spend your third year abroad, perfecting your language skills, developing a thorough appreciation of another culture and acquiring all manner of transferable skills.

 These are the German universities with which the department has developed links:

 Some students prefer to spend their Year Abroad as a teaching assistant in a school.
 This is a salaried placement of between six and nine months at a school in a German-speaking country.
 This scheme is administered by the British Council.

 Another option is to spend your Year Abroad completing a work placement.
 Many students use this year to gain valuable experience in an industry that they hope to enter after graduation.
 You will need to be accepted by a company or institution and have your place approved by the Year Abroad Tutor.
 Examples of recent placements by students studying German include a football magazine based in Munich and a European-wide fashion brand based in Dusseldorf.